ArtofBugs/devdynasty-stats/README.md

 Originality: Copied from starter code, except we added a conditional to check for the existence of data, a message if there is no data, and an extra header row (for the delete button column) that is rendered only when the parameter `button` we added is true

 Date: 3/18/2024

+### Sample data and images:

+Sample questions and answers taken from the Fall 2023 CS 290 DevDynasty project (authored by Annette Tongsak, Oria Weng, Deepti Ravidath, Jon David-Jackson, and Amish Nautiyal); some were written with the help of ChatGPT.
+Retrieved from https://github.com/osu-cs290-f23/final-project-devdynasty-fullstack-ascent on Feb.
+6th, 2024.

+Favicon and homepage image taken from the same project on Mar.
+18th, 2024.